 Weasels may appear cute and harmless, however they are actually fearless, bloodthirsty hunters who will kill your birds if given the opportunity.
 They may be small, but they are known for killing and carrying off animals up to 10 times their size.

-Weasels are known to be very neat killers, usually biting the bird through the back of the neck, skull, under the wing, or sometimes less often the vent.
+A weasel actually kills very similar to a jaguar.
+It will corner and grab the bird, wrap its muscular tiny body around them to immobilize them before delivering a single fatal bite to the back of the head---to puncture their skull or spinal cord.
 They may kill several birds in one night, often placing them in a neat pile.
 Closely spaced pairs of canine tooth marks are a sign of a weasel.
-To consume the eggs, weasels will completely crush the eggshells similar to the opossum
+To consume the eggs, weasels will completely crush the eggshells similar to the opossum.

-Weasels are solitary animals that spend the majority of their time hunting on the ground both during the day as well as at night.
-Despite their small size, weasels are very strong and powerful, with the ability to kill animals much larger then themselves.
+: Weasels are solitary animals that spend the majority of their time hunting on the ground both during the day as well as at night.

 : Weasels are known to make nests in tree roots, abandoned burrows lined with grass and fur, and crevices that are located in a variety of different habitats, including wooded areas, grass plains, and urban farm areas.